Muhammad-MO/Muhammad-portfolio/README.md

 and favourite websites.
 I chose a blue theme because blue is my favourite color.
 Working on this website allows me to improve my knowledge on using HTML and CSS code aided with bootstrap.
 Specifically this project allows me to deepend my knowledge on
-1) Using boostrap to make responsive websites with the help of 'container'
+1) Using boostrap to make responsive websites with the help of @media-width.
-2) Using bootstrap to make navigation links with hanburger toggler button when screen resizes
+2) Using bootstrap to make navigation links with hanburger toggler button when screen resizes.
-3) Attaching images
+3) Attaching images.
-4) Utilizing cards and diff css properties to make sticky notes effect
+4) Utilizing cards and different css properties to make sticky notes effect.
-5) Positioning of text and images
+5) Positioning of text and images.
-6) Adjusting CSS styles to suit my website's design
+6) Adjusting CSS styles to suit my website's design.
-7) RUnning code through validators encourages me to apply correct syntax
+7) Running code through validators encourages me to apply correct syntax.
-8) Applying padding and margin to text and images
+8) Applying padding and margin to text and images.

 ![picture](assets/images/screenshot.png)